bonitasoft/bonita-labs-doc/md/installation_guide.md

 ## BICI deliverable content

-The deliverable is composed of one standalone application, two Bonita Living Applications, and an installer that will help you install the backend and deploy the two Living Applications in your current instance of the Bonita platform.
+The deliverable is composed of one standalone application, two Bonita Living Applications, and an installer that will help you install the BICI Stack and deploy the two Living Applications in your Bonita instance.

 ```
 bonita-ici-<VERSION>.zip
-    |---- bici-application-<VERSION>.zip          // Standalone application for A.I.
+    |---- bici-application-<VERSION>.zip          // Standalone BICI application
-    |---- la-configuration-<VERSION>.zip          // Bonita L.A. for BICI. configuration
+    |---- la-configuration-<VERSION>.zip          // Living Application for BICI Configuration
-    |---- la-operations-management-<VERSION>.zip  // Bonita L.A. for Operations Management
+    |---- la-operations-management-<VERSION>.zip  // Living Application for BICI Operations Management
-    |---- la.properties                           // properties used by L.A. deployer utility
+    |---- la.properties                           // configuration file used to deploy BICI Living Applications
-    |---- installation-guide.md                   // this file
+    |---- installation-guide.md                   // this documentation
     |---- configuration.properties                // sample configuration file
-    |---- bin/bonita-ici                          // an utility that start the docker containers and deploy L.A.s
+    |---- bin/bonita-ici                          // installer startup script
-    |---- bin/bonita-ici.bat                      // an utility that start the docker containers and deploy L.A.s (Windows)
+    |---- bin/bonita-ici.bat                      // installer startup script (Windows)
-    |---- jdbc_drivers/                           // the folder where to put the jdbc driver of the Bonita platform database
+    |---- jdbc_drivers/                           // folder where to put the jdbc driver to connect to the Bonita database
 ```